-A child that was age 12 (or younger) for at least part of 2018 and who is also claimed as a dependent on your return.
-If the child turns 13 during the year, the child will qualify for the part of the year that he or she was under age 13.
+- A child that was age 12 (or younger) for at least part of 2020 and who is also claimed as a dependent on your return.
+If the child turns 13 during the year, the child will qualify for the part of the year that they were under age 13

-Your spouse, if s/he is unable to care for themselves and lived in your home for at least 6 months during 2018
+- Your spouse, if they're unable to care for themselves and lived in your home for at least 6 months during 2020

-Could have been claimed as your dependent but weren't because their gross income was $4,150 or more, s/he filed a joint return, or you (or your jointly-filing spouse) could be claimed as a dependent on somebody else's 2018 return.
+- Could have been claimed as your dependent but weren't because their gross income was $4,300 or more, they filed a joint return, or you (or your jointly-filing spouse) could be claimed as a dependent on somebody else's 2020 return

 TurboTax will figure out if the person(s) for whom you provided care meet these requirements.

 Special rules for children of parents who are divorced, separated, or living apart

 Even if you can't claim your child as a dependent, they're treated as your qualifying person if: